All Collections

 Whichever you decide, the important thing is that the Legend helps you visually communicate important roadmap details.
 Keeping your intended audience in mind will help you decide on the most effective Legend.

 An added benefit of utilizing the Legend is the ability to filter your roadmap.
 Filtering allows you to customize the view of your roadmap based on different Legend options.
+You're able to filter your roadmap based on Legend, Lanes, Tags and/or Custom Dropdown Fields.

 Differentiating Between Bars and Containers

-You can use both Bars and Containers to represent different projects or initiatives.
-The difference is that Containers can expand, allowing you to group Bars within them.
+You can use both bars and containers to represent different projects or initiatives.
+The difference is that containers can expand, allowing you to group bars within them.

 Define Tags to Create Custom Views